Arccotangent

 the graph of the arccotangent function

-The cotangent function is periodic, which means it repeats its values at regular intervals.
+The cotangent is a periodic function, which means that its values repeat indefinitely.

 the graph of the cotangent